-A. Administration Experience Narrative
+A. Administration Experience - All Applicants

-Include the resumes and an experience narrative for each staff person and/or grant administrators who will be responsible for administering the CHIP grant if awarded.
+Include the resumes and an experience narrative for each staff person and/or grant administrator responsible for administering the CHIP grant if awarded.
 If an outside firm or individual is administering this grant, attach the procurement documentation.
 See Appendix B for guidance.

-B. Experience Narrative
+B. Experience Narrative- All Applicants

-Include a narrative labeled Experience Narrative detailing the experience of the applicant in administering HOME funds as a Subrecipient and/or the applicant's experience in developing or administering the development of similar units.
+Include a narrative labeled Experience Narrative detailing the experience of the applicant in administering HOME funds as a State Recipient or Subrecipient and/or the applicant's experience in developing similar units.
 If the applicant has received CHIP funds in the past or has a CHIP grant underway, attach a narrative explaining the grant accomplishments.